Kankoda/Web/_includes/kankoda/sdks/privacy-policy.md

 ## Data Storage

+The SDK may store anonymous, aggregated data:

-- Collected data is stored within the SDK until it's synced to cloud-storage.
+- Within the SDK until it's synced to cloud-storage.
-- Collected data is stored securely on our servers with industry-standard encryption.
+- Securely on servers with industry-standard encryption.
-- Collected data is retained only as long as necessary for the purposes described in this policy.
+- Only as long as necessary for the purposes described in this policy.

 ## Data Sharing

-We may share anonymous, aggregated data with:
+The SDK may share anonymous, aggregated data with:

+- **Our Development Team**: To improve SDK functionality and fix issues.
 - **Analytics Services**: Third-party services that help us analyze usage patterns.
-- **Our Development Team**: To improve SDK functionality and fix issues.

 We do not:
+- Share data with advertisers
 - Sell any data to third parties
-- Share data with advertisers
 - Provide data to any party for marketing purposes